The Prince Bishop River Cruiser on the River Wear, with Prebends Bridge in the background

 Durham City for Kids

-We’re often asked what families with children can do while they’re visiting Durham City so we’ve brought together a few ideas to get you started.
+We’re often asked what there is for children to do in Durham City so we’ve brought together a few ideas to get you started.
 Don’t forget to check the individual websites for up to date info.
 If you’d like to know more, come and chat to us at our Trike in Durham Market Place.

 Check out the suggestions on our Days out from Durham page for more ideas of things to do with children close to the city, such as Adventure Valley, Diggerland, Infinite Air and local nature reserves, farms and parks.